depowell-rh/hue-zero-trust-policy/README.md

 #### 1. Show the Baseline State

-**Say to audience:**
-> "We have a mission-critical system represented by this green light.
-In a Zero Trust model, we continuously verify this system maintains its approved configuration baseline."

 **Show:**
 - The physical green Hue light
 - AAP EDA Controller → Rulebook Activations → `Hue ZT` → History tab (monitoring events)

 #### 2. Trigger the "Failure"

-**Say to audience:**
-> "Now imagine an unauthorized change occurs—perhaps an attacker, a configuration drift, or a system fault.
-Watch as our system detects and automatically remediates this in real-time."

 **Action:**
 - Open Philips Hue app on your phone